eibensteiner/portfolio/content/projects/kompass.md

 Kompass is a UI component for Vue to improve both Accessibility as well as Efficiency for Power Users.
 I realized the project together with Frederic Köberl in Early 2021.

+<blog-image :src="'projects/kompass/kompass-overlay.jpg'" :caption="'This is a short caption of the shown image'" :zoomable="true"></blog-image>

 ### Internet vs Accessibility